dek0der/generate-youtube-revanced/README.md

 ## Notes

-You may need to add python, pip and java to you environment varaible $PATH
+You may need to add python, pip and java to your environment varaible $PATH